Joseph Henry Keenan

-A major portion of Keenan’s career was devoted to the development of accurate tables of the properties of steam, which are vital to the electric power industry.
+A major portion of Keenan's career was devoted to the development of accurate tables of the properties of steam, which are vital to the electric power industry.
 In 1929, he was appointed the U.S. delegate to the First International Conference on the Properties of Steam; he served as delegate in all successive conferences on this subject through the eighth in 1974.

-In 1965, he published the classic textbook Principles of General Thermodynamics with George Hatsopoulos which was major turning point in thermodynamics since Gilbert N. Lewis and Merle Randall with their 1923 Thermodynamics textbook.
+In 1965, he published the classic textbook Principles of General Thermodynamics with George Hatsopoulos which was a major turning point in thermodynamics since Gilbert N. Lewis and Merle Randall with their 1923 Thermodynamics textbook.
 Their now famous version of the second law of thermodynamics is:

 This shows that the second law of thermodynamics can be stated in terms of the existence of stable equilibrium states.

+The Hatsopoulos-Keenan statement of the second law has been developed into a rigorous formulation of the general axiomatic foundations of equilibrium and nonequilibrium, classical, statistical, and quantum thermodynamics by G. N. Hatsopoulos, E. P. Gyftopoulos, E. Zanchini, and G.P.
+Beretta.

 He was a fellow of the American Academy of Arts and Sciences and the American Society of Mechanical Engineers.
 He was award the ASME Worcester Reed Warner Medal in 1955 for work on thermodynamics and the properties of steam.
 He was elected to the National Academy of Engineering in 1976.

-In 2007, an International Thermodynamics Symposium called “meeting the entropy challenge” was organized in M.I.T. in Honor and Memory of Professor Joseph Henry Keenan.
+In 2007, an International Thermodynamics Symposium called "meeting the entropy challenge" was organized in M.I.T. in Honor and Memory of Professor Joseph Henry Keenan.